priestc/MultiExplorer/memo_server_spec.md

 Unfortunately not all wallet data can be easily moved over, such as wallet settings, imported wallets, and memos.

+This system creates a decentralized network of "memo servers" that store encrypted memos.
+When users move their master seed from one wallet that supports Memo server, to another wallet that supports memo server, they memos will carry over to the new wallet.

 ## Front end Memo encrypt and publish

 ```javascript